 Definition 3.2 (Double cosets).
-Let H, K be subgroups of a group G. The double cosets of G under (H, K), denoted $H \setminus G / K$ , are the sets of elements which are invariant under left multiplication by H and right multiplication by K. In particular,
+Let H, K be subgroups of a group G. The double cosets of G under (H, K), which we denote by $H \ G \ K$ , are the set of sets of elements which are invariant under left multiplication by H and right multiplication by K. Formally,